Not many Americans today would say their favorite lunch is a bologna sandwich.

 A modern expense management solution should allow you to see employee transactions immediately, and this real-time visibility should flow into reporting and audit features as well.

 Many organizations routinely delay their month-end close due to delayed expense reports, incorrect expense coding, and reconciliation issues.

 Not anymore.
 Organizations love using Center to eliminate the busywork of manual coding, statement reconciliation, and accruals.
 They book their expenses to their GL in just a few clicks.

 Filing tickets with overseas call centers used to be the norm.
 But organizations shouldn’t settle for abysmal customer service.

 Center comes with dedicated, US-based support.
 There are no deployment fees or training fees; it’s all included.
 Teams are typically up and running a few weeks after selecting Center.

 Skip the bologna and taste what’s fresh

 Center is the only solution built to solve the problems that modern enterprises face.
+Compare the real-time difference with this Center vs Concu one-pager.
 Want to learn more and see Center in action?
-See Center for yourself with our on-demand or customized demo.
+See Center for yourself with a customized demo.